DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 ## Prerequisites

-- CMake of version at least 3.1.2
+- CMake of version at least *3.1.2*
-- KernelShark an its dependencies
+- KernelShark and its dependencies
+  - version *2.4.0-couplebreak* and higher for custom KernelShark
+  - version *2.3.2* for unmodified KernelShark

 ## Compatibility